rodmonic/DragonWoodAI/README.md

 #### Results

-## initial encoding:
+## initial encoding

 62 neurons to model the current hand, 1 if the player has that card and 2 if it's part of the attack option 34 neurons to model the current landscape 1 if the player has that card and 2 if it's part of the attack option 4 neurons for the points for each player
 1 neuron for the number of game ender cards still out there

 ### series 1